pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 block waits 100 ms between measurements, so the entire program runs in about 50 × 100 ms = 5000 ms, or five seconds.

+You can display the measured data in a graph to better see how the robot was moved.
+From the following graph, you can see that the robot started about 320 mm from the wall.
+Then it was moved farther back for two seconds and then towards the wall again towards the end of the experiment.

+{% include diagram.html data=page.L05_1_datalog %}

+# Making your own graphs (optional)

+By recording data, you can verify that your program or mission works as you intended.
+For example, you could record color sensor values and verify that a motor stops moving when it sees a black line.

+Making your own graphs is optional.
+You can skip this section if you are short on time for your competition.
+Otherwise, it can be a great addition to your presentation or innovation project.
+It's also a really useful skill to learn beyond robotics.

-You'll now create a graph of the recorded data as shown in the following steps.
+The following steps show how to create a graph of the data you just recorded.
+You can use your favorite spreadsheet app if you already have one.
-We'll use [LibreOffice](https://www.libreoffice.org/) in this example, which is free and can be installed on most computers.
-You can use other spreadsheet apps if you already know how to make charts.
+We'll use [LibreOffice](https://www.libreoffice.org/) here.
+It is free and can be installed on most computers.

 {% include diagram.html data=page.img_data_log_1 %}